 Albania’s famous furgons (mini-buses) have now been banned from operating in most parts of the country leaving official buses as the only public transport option.
 I suggest renting a car or taking your own.
 It’s more convenient although Albanian roads are notoriously bad.
 Watch out for potholes, missing manhole covers, stray dogs, donkeys and pedestrians on the roads, even on the ‘motorways’.

 There is plenty of affordable accommodation in Albania.
 Decent budget hotels and holiday apartments can be found from as little as €20 per night, especially in the off season.
 Book one of my recommended hotels or go directly to the hotel and ask for a discount.
-The practice of charging more for foreigners is annoying but usually unavoidable (unless booking online).
+The practise of charging more for foreigners is annoying but usually unavoidable (unless booking online).
 Many hotels close down in the off season but if you ask around someone will always help with finding somewhere to stay.

 More Places to Visit